digitalocean/app_action/README.md

                       },
                     ]'
 ```
-Digitalocean App Platform will now update your DOCR information in App Spec and then deploy your application.
+DigitalOcean App Platform will now update your DOCR information in App Spec and then deploy your application.
 (Please use unique tag value for DigitalOcean Container Registry Push instead of latest)

 # Inputs